Original Post — Direct link

 Grit was born of the need to create a whole system to let his W have real gameplay around things like slow rolling your damage to Sett, visualizing that clearly, etc. Basically a tactical solution to some of the design challenges posed by Haymaker.

-over 2 years ago - /u/RiotAxes - Direct link
+about 3 years ago - /u/RiotAxes - Direct link

 Originally posted by Sona_Legendarius